anacosantos/TheInternetProject/specs/checkbox/README.md

 ## Checkbox 2 is selected by default
 - Access Url
 - Verify if checkbox 2 is selected when the Url is accessed

 ## Checkboxes are clickables
 - Access Url
+- Click on checkbox 1 and checkbox 2
-- Verify if checkboxes are clickable
+- Verify if checkboxes are clickable if the value was changed

 ## Select Checkbox 1 and deselect 2
 - Access Url